overhide/pay2my.app/howto/README.md

 > ℹ
 >
-> Again, the `hubId` specification is optional and the components can be wired together into an ecosystem programmatically, see ["Setting the pay2myapp-hub Programmatically" in the repo README](https://github.com/overhide/pay2my.app#setting-the-pay2myapp-hub-programatically) for more information.
+> Again, the `hubId` specification is optional and the components can be wired together into an ecosystem programmatically, see <a target="_blank" href="https://github.com/overhide/pay2my.app#setting-the-pay2myapp-hub-programatically">"Setting the pay2myapp-hub Programmatically" in the repo README</a> for more information.

 This "login" component specifies the various approaches to authentication and payments available to our application.